 Silent Hill 1

-So much of the dialogue and the voice acting in 1.
+So much of the dialogue and the voice acting.
 However, many fans find a certain charm in the narm.
 "Huh, radio.
 What's going on with that radio?"

 "MY DAUGHTER WILL BE THE MOTHER OF GOD!"
 Actually, every single one of Dahlia's lines.